Salford City F.C.: Ownership

 For many years, local businessman and former player Harold Brearley was in charge of Salford, helping take the club from local leagues into the semi-professional North West Counties League in 1982, and was instrumental in moving the club to their current home of Moor Lane in 1979.
 In June 2006, local businessman and former Salford player Darren Quick became the new Salford chairman, taking over from Ged Carter.
 In December 2013, Salford club president Dave Russell held secret talks with former Manchester United players Gary Neville and Ryan Giggs.

 In February 2014, it was revealed by a local newspaper, the Salford Star, that as well as Gary Neville and Giggs, fellow former Manchester United players Nicky Butt, Phil Neville, and Paul Scholes, known collectively as the Class of '92, were in talks with the club regarding "major investment".
 Gary Neville and Giggs were said to be concerned with the lack of talent produced at grassroots level, and chose Salford due to the club's proximity to The Cliff, the former training ground used by Manchester United when the pair were youngsters.
 With talks ongoing, four of the prospective buyers (Butt, Giggs, Gary Neville, and Scholes) attended the 2–0 home defeat to Curzon Ashton on 1 March.
-On 27 March, it was announced that, subject to Football Association and NPL approval, the group had agreed a deal to takeover the club, expected to be completed by the summer.
+On 27 March, it was announced that, subject to Football Association and NPL approval, the group had agreed a deal to take over the club, expected to be completed by the summer.
 In September, Singaporean businessman Peter Lim bought a 50% stake in the club, subject to FA approval.
 Lim said his involvement would be philanthropic, part of a long-term business partnership with Gary Neville.